DillanR1/radrides-client/README.md

 After Dependencies are installed, pre-seed your database with the .json pre-seed files with "node seed js" in your terminal.

 NOTE: you will need to set up and configure your own database locally.
-You can use the schema to populate your own database, or simply Node seed server.js to preseed the database with cars and posts.
+You can use the car schema and post schema to populate your own database, or simply "Node seed server.js" to preseed the database with cars and posts.
+MONGODB Atlas was used as MLABS Heroku add-on will no longer be supported.

 If you would like to replicate "Rad Rides" locally, Fork and Clone BOTH repositories: "radrides-api", "radrides-client"